French ballet: Louis XIV

 Louis XIV, the King of France from 1643 to 1715, was a ballet enthusiast from a young age.
 In fact his birth was celebrated with the Ballet de la Felicite in 1639.
 As a young boy, he was strongly supported and encouraged by the court, particularly by Italian-born Cardinal Mazarin, to take part in the ballets.
 He made his debut at age 12 in the Ballet de Cassandre in 1651.
 Two years later in 1653, the teenage king starred as Apollo, the sun god, in Ballet Royal de la Nuit (Royal Ballet of the Night).
 His influence on the art form and its influence on him became apparent.
 His fancy golden costume was not soon forgotten, and his famous performance led to his nickname, the Sun King.
 In the ballet, he banishes the night terrors as he rise as sun at dawn.
 His courtiers were forced to worship him like a god through choreography.
 They were made clear of the glory of King Louis XIV and that he had absolute authority both on and off the dance floor.
 The ballets that young King Louis performed in were very different from ballets performed today.
 The form of entertainment was actually called ballets d'entrées.
 This refers to the small divisions, or "entries," that the ballets were broken up into.
-For example, Le Ballet de la Nuit, comprised over forty of such entries, which were divided into four vigils or parts.
-The whole spectacle lasted 13 hours.
+For example, Le Ballet de la Nuit, comprised over forty of such entries, which were divided into four vigils or parts, with a total run time of 13 hours.

-Throughout his reign, Louis XIV worked with many influential people in his court dances.
-He worked alongside poet Isaac de Benserade, as well as designers Torelli, Vigarani and Henry de Gissey, which made fashion and dance closely interlinked.
+Throughout his reign, Louis XIV worked with many influential people in his court dances, such as poet Isaac de Benserade, as well as designers Torelli, Vigarani and Henry de Gissey, which made fashion and dance closely interlinked.
 Possibly his greatest contribution to the French court was bringing composer/dancer Jean-Baptiste Lully.
 Louis supported and encouraged performances in his court as well as the development of ballet throughout France.
 Louis XIV was trained by Pierre Beauchamp.
 The King demonstrated his belief in strong technique when he founded the Académie Royale de Danse in 1661 and made Beauchamp leading ballet master.
 King Louis XIV's and France's attempt to keep French ballet standards high was only encouraged further when in 1672 a dance school was attached to the Académie Royale de Musique.
 Led by Jean-Baptiste Lully, this ballet company is known today as the Paris Opera Ballet.

-The king was very exacting in his behavior towards his dancing.
-In fact, he made it a daily practice to have a ballet lesson every day after his morning riding lesson.
+The king made it a daily practice to have a ballet lesson after his morning riding lesson.
 As the French people watched and took note of what their leader was doing, dancing became an essential accomplishment for every gentleman.
-Clearly ballet became a way of life for those who were around King Louis XIV.
-If one looked at the culture of seventeenth-century France, one saw a reflection of an organized ballet that was choreographed beautifully, costumed appropriately, and performed with perfect precision.
+Ballet became a way of life for those who were around King Louis XIV.
+The culture of seventeenth-century France, is a reflection of an organized ballet that was choreographed, costumed appropriately, and performed with precision.
 Louis XIV retired from ballet in 1670.